Building JobFinder: An Automated Job Search Aggregator

 What's Next

 JobFinder is already helping streamline job discovery and tracking.
-The next step is continuing to refine the search quality, improve filtering, and expand tracking insights.
+The next step is continuing to refine search quality, improve filtering, and expand tracking insights.

 At the end of the day, this project started as a way to reduce friction in a process I was already going through.
 Now it is something I can share with others who want a more organized and centralized job search experience.